Help Center/ Ubiquitous Cloud Native Service/ User Guide/ Permissions/ Example: Designing and Configuring Permissions for Users in a Company

 Figure 5 Managing users

-For details, see UCS Resource Permissions.
+For details, see UCS Resource Permissions (IAM-based).
 To use some UCS functions that depend on other cloud services, grant permissions to related cloud services.
-For example, the IAM user list is required for creating a permission policy, so both the UCS FullAccess and IAM ReadOnlyAccess permissions need to be granted to the management team.
+For example, the management team needs to obtain the list of IAM users when creating permissions, so grant both the UCS FullAccess and VDC ReadOnlyAccess permissions to the management team.

 Management Team: Building Infrastructure and Configuring Permission Policies

-A fleet contains multiple clusters and can implement unified permission management for these clusters.
-The management team associates the development permission created in the previous step with the fleet, so that clusters subsequently added to the fleet will have the permission.
+A fleet contains multiple clusters and can be used for the unified permissions management of these clusters.
+The management team adds the development permissions for the fleet, so that clusters subsequently added to the fleet will have the permissions.
 In this way, developers are allowed to perform operations on cluster resources (such as creating workloads) in the fleet.
 For details, see Managing Fleets.

 3. Register clusters and add them to the fleet.

-UCS supports the registration of Huawei Cloud clusters, on-premises clusters, multi-cloud clusters, and attached clusters.
-The management team can select a cluster type as required.
-For details, see Huawei Cloud Clusters, Overview, Overview, or Overview.
+UCS supports the registration of Huawei Cloud clusters, on-premises clusters, and attached clusters.
+The management team can select a cluster type as needed.
+For details, see Huawei Cloud Clusters, Overview, or Overview.

 4. Enable cluster federation.

-Enable it to enjoy unified orchestration of multiple clusters, cross-cluster auto scaling & service discovery, auto failover, etc. Enabling cluster federation for the fleet will federate the registered clusters in the fleet.
+Enable it to enjoy unified orchestration of multiple clusters, cross-cluster auto scaling & service discovery, and other capabilities.
+Enabling cluster federation for the fleet will federate the registered clusters in the fleet.

 Development Team: Creating Workloads and Distributing Traffic